adewaleolalekan/data_analytics_portfolio/README.md

-# 📊 Data Analytics Portfolio by [Your Name]
+# 📊 Data Analytics Portfolio by Adewale Olalekan

 Welcome to my Data Analytics Portfolio!
-This repository showcases a collection of real-world projects that demonstrate my ability to gather, clean, analyze, and visualize data to extract actionable insights.
-These projects were completed as part of my journey through the **Google Data Analytics Professional Certificate** and beyond.
+This repository features a collection of real-world projects that demonstrate my ability to collect, clean, analyze, and visualize data.
+Each project is presented as a **dedicated HTML page** hosted via **GitHub Pages**, allowing for a richer and more interactive experience.

 ---